tiborauer/iTT/README.md

 ## Versions
+* 1.2 - compatible with SPM12
 * 1.1 - cell_index.m has been added
 * 1.0 - Initial Release